Endoscopic Foraminoplasty Surgery in Arizona

-With the evolution of endoscopic spine surgery, pioneered at DISC, spine surgeons no longer need to make large incisions to expose the spine to operate.
+With the evolution of endoscopic spine surgery, pioneered at DISC, spine surgeons no longer need to make large skin incisions to expose the spine to operate.

 For example, the endoscopic foraminoplasty utilizes a ¼-inch incision far smaller than the MIS fusion, which uses two to four 1-inch incisions.
-Smaller incisions in spine surgery have less post-operative pain, minimal or no need for narcotic medication, and faster recovery times.
+Smaller skin incisions in spine surgery have less post-operative pain, minimal or no need for narcotic medication, and faster recovery times.

 In addition, unlike many spine surgeons, an endoscopic spine surgeon can treat some patients suffering from low back or leg pain without a spinal fusion.